Proper timing and weather conditions play a big role when growing eggplant.

-Eggplants should be treated like tomatoes, the only difference being that eggplants like it warmer.
-Plant them from nursery stock, or starts, after the soil has warmed in the spring.
-Set plants 20-24 inches apart in raised beds or double rows 20-24 inches apart.
-Apply an all-purpose organic fertilizer throughout the growing period.
+Eggplants should be treated like tomatoes, the only difference being that eggplant like it warmer.
+Plant them from nursery stock or starts after the soil has warmed in the spring.
+Set plants 18 to 24 inches apart in raised beds or double rows 2 to 3 feet apart.
+Apply organic fertilizer every two weeks throughout the gardening season.

 Insects and Diseases:

-Eggplants are susceptible to flower drop and misshapen fruit due to extreme temperatures, flea beetles, Colorado potato beetles, aphids, hornworms, Verticillium and Fusarium wilts.
+Eggplant is susceptible to flower drop and misshapen fruit due to extreme temperatures.
+Common pests to watch for include flea beetles, potato beetles, aphids and hornworms.
+They are also prone to plant diseases such as Verticillium and Fusarium wilts.

-Tip: Grow eggplants in containers and sterilized potting soil to eliminate some soil-borne plant diseases.
+Tip: Grow eggplant in containers with organic potting soil to eliminate many soil-borne plant diseases.